rezich/Entity_Framework/README.md

 ```

 sometimes you don't want to iterate over *all* instances of a given entity type,
-but only a subset that meets some criteria. you can do this too (but it's
+but only a subset that meets some criteria. you can do this too:
-slower):

 ```
 too_heavy_for_me :: (using physics_object: *Physics_Object) -> bool {